IBM-Bluemix-Docs/containers/cs_storage.md

 To create a PV and matching PVC, follow these steps.

-1. In your IBM Cloud infrastructure (SoftLayer) account, look up the ID and path of the NFS file share where you want to create your PV object.
+1. In your {[softlayer]} account, look up the ID and path of the NFS file share where you want to create your PV object.
 In addition, authorize the file storage to the subnets in the cluster.
 This authorization gives your cluster access to the storage.
-    1. Log in to your IBM Cloud infrastructure (SoftLayer) account.
+    1. Log in to your {[softlayer]} account.
     2. Click **Storage**.
     3. Click **File Storage** and from the **Actions** menu, select **Authorize Host**.
     4. Select **Subnets**.
     5. From the drop down list, select the private VLAN subnet that your worker node is connected to.
-To find the subnet of your worker node, run `bx cs workers <cluster_name>` and compare the `Private IP` of your worker node with the subnet that you found in the drop down list.
+To find the subnet of your worker node, run `{[bxcs]} workers <cluster_name>` and compare the `Private IP` of your worker node with the subnet that you found in the drop down list.
     6. Click **Submit**.
     6. Click the name of the file storage.
     7. Make note the **Mount Point** field.
 The field is displayed as `<server>:/<path>`.